Six Simple Steps To Save For College With Ohio 529

 Step 3: Use tools to shape the 529 that’s right for your family

 Ohio’s 529 Plan offers tools and calculators to help you shape the college saving account that best fits the needs of your family.
-Our College Savings Planner can help you determine what dollar amount you would like to set aside to reach your college savings goal.
-The Cost of Waiting Tool can show how starting early with your higher education savings can really build up, even if it’s small contributions to start.
+Our College Savings Estimator can help you determine what dollar amount you would like to set aside to reach your college savings goal.
+The Cost of Delaying Saving Tool can show how starting early with your higher education savings can really build up, even if it’s small contributions to start.
 The Tax Benefit Tool illustrates how the tax-free earnings in a 529 plan allows you to keep every dollar that grows in the account, unlike a taxable bank savings account.
-Lastly, when you’re ready to open an Ohio’s 529 Plan account, take the Risk Tolerance Questionnaire to determine which investment style — conservative, moderate, or aggressive — you would be most comfortable following.

 Step 4: Review the investment options

-Ohio’s 529 Plan offers ready-made age-based portfolios — Advantaged Age-Based Portfolios (AABP) and the Vanguard Ready-Made Age-Based Portfolios — that reflect college-savings industry standards of smoother glide paths.
+Ohio’s 529 Plan offers target enrollment portfolios — Advantaged Age-Based Portfolios (AABP) and the Ohio Vanguard Target Enrollment Portfolios — that reflect college-savings industry standards of smoother glide paths.
 A glide path determines the asset allocation mix within an investment option.

 You can also create your own investment portfolio with international equity options, U.S. equity options, balanced options, fixed-income options, capital preservation option, and banking options.